matt-rhys-jones/medal/articles/README.md

 ## Extending Front Matter

-The Front Matter is ,ade available as `index.item.metadata` in the `app\layouts` HTML templates.
+The Front Matter is made available as `index.item.metadata` in the `app\layouts` HTML templates.
 (For example, the title is `index.item.metadata.title`).

 You can add anything you like to the Front Matter and it will be made available to the template engine, just